denis-cohen/qm2020-collage-public/readme.md

 On the other hand, online teaching also makes it **harder for students to get to know each other** and to forge bonds for mutual academic and personal support.
-To alleviate this problem, we developed as twofold strategy.
+To alleviate this problem, we developed a twofold strategy.
 At the beginning of the semester, we asked students for their consent that we use some basic information (name, current and previous programs of study, academic interests, and profile pictures) from the